Lying Aversion and Vague Communication: An Experimental Study: Analysis

 This example describes the scenario in which agents care greatly about social identity and are forced to stick to the (exogeneously) given norm of full vagueness.
 While this specific example is similar to situations that might occur in the real world,\footnote{For instance, we may imagine a group of politicians all replying with the same vague message to a politically sensitive question because they know that any message other than a fully vague message will be interpreted as a lie and hurt their social identity.
 Many similar examples can arise in situations where agents value their social identity highly.
 We appreciate Brian Rogers for suggesting this interpretation of the equilibrium.} an important implication is that there can exist a multiplicity of equilibria depending on the combination of $\gamma$ and the off-path beliefs.
 Consider the following example.

 \begin{EX} All agents report a message in the form of an interval: $[i, N] = \{i, i+1, \dotsc, N-1, N\}$, and the audience assigns a positive posterior belief only to those interval-messages and zero to all other messages.
 We need the following conditions to hold to constitute such equilibria: \begin{itemize} \item truth-tellers: $\frac{i+N}{2} + \gamma \rho(J) > U(i, \{ i, x^{*}, x^{*} +1, \dotsc, N \} ,t) $\footnote{This message maximizes the expected payoff conditional on including the true state $i$.
-We later define this kind of message as an optimally vague message.} for all $i$ and an interval message $J$ \item liars: $\frac{k+N}{2} - \mathds{1}(i \neq k)(t + \bar{\pi}(J)) + \gamma \rho(J) > U(i, J^{\prime}, t)$ for any non-interval message $J^{\prime}$ \end{itemize} The conditions hold trivially when $\gamma \rightarrow \infty$, and the signaling game becomes isomorphic with the NA-R scenario, where each message $i$ is simply replaced with the interval $[i, N]$.
+We later define this kind of message as an optimally vague message.} for all $i$ and an interval message $J$ \item liars: $\frac{k+N}{2} - \mathds{1}(i \not \in J)(t + \bar{\pi}(J)) + \gamma \rho(J) > U(i, J^{\prime}, t)$ for any interval message $J$ and non-interval message $J^{\prime}$, \end{itemize} where $k$ is the smallest number of the interval message $J$.
+The conditions hold trivially when $\gamma \rightarrow \infty$, and the signaling game becomes isomorphic with the NA-R scenario, where each message $i$ is simply replaced with the interval $[i, N]$.
 The ending sequence conveys no information to the audience, and the equilibrium follows that of the NA-R. \end{EX}

 The multiplicity of equilibria obscures our understanding of the agents’ behavior regarding vague communication.
 We thus first turn our attention to anonymous environments to delineate the relationship between one’s internal cost of lying and vague messages.